ta223dh/java-todo-rest-api/README.md

 It runs the spring application directly on the local machine, and a MySQL database in docker.

-The application is availble on http://localhost:8080, see the specific endpoints in section [API overview](#api-overview).
+After running the application, it is available locally on http://localhost:8080, see the specific endpoints in section [API overview](#api-overview).

 ### Layered architecture